rickhohler/FileSystemKit/CHUNK_VS_FILE_ANALYSIS.md

 ## Executive Summary

-**Recommendation: Adopt Chunk-based APIs for data access operations while keeping File for metadata and structure.**
+**Recommendation: Adopt Chunk-based APIs for data access operations while keeping FileSystemEntry for metadata and structure.**

-Using `Chunk` instead of `File` for data access operations provides significant architectural benefits:
+Using `Chunk` instead of `FileSystemEntry` for data access operations provides significant architectural benefits:
 - **Stream-based operations** instead of file-system dependencies
 - **Storage abstraction** (works with ChunkStorage, not just RawDiskData)
 - **Better scalability** for cloud/remote storage